 PACE LANDMASTER :

-Pace, primarily a CB and scanner equipment manufacturer, attempted in the mid-1980's to market a synthesized IMTS radio telephone called the Landmaster 3.
+Pace, primarily a CB and scanner equipment manufacturer, briefly attempted in the mid-1980's to market a synthesized IMTS radio telephone called the Landmaster 3.
 It was available in VHF or UHF models and used a Phelps-Dodge "flat pack" duplexer mounted underneath the radio package in a somewhat crude manner.
 It was similar in appearance to the Transcon radio and is doubtful that many were manufactured.
-At least two control heads were sold, one appears to have been a re-labeled Johnson IMTS self-contained head, while a later version used a Glenayre GL-2021 relabeled with the Pace logo.
+At least two control heads were sold, one appears to have been a re-labeled EF Johnson IMTS self-contained head, while a later version used a Glenayre GL-2021 relabeled with the Pace logo, as shown below.

 HARRIS ALPHA 2000 :